Business car insurance class 1

 Being a driving instructor

-The amount you’ll pay in premiums for business car insurance will depend on a range of factors, including:
+The amount you’ll pay in business car insurance will depend on a range of factors, including:

 Who is driving the car: Whether there are one or multiple drivers, their age, and their claims and convictions history will all be considered